rycus86/blog-content/posts/018_Moving_home.md

 I have also added some additional Terraform configuration to support a slightly different redirect endpoint, dealing with my [Githooks](https://github.com/rycus86/githooks) install script URL for example, but at this point it was mostly a copy-paste job of the existing Lambda + API Gateway `.tf` files.

 Hopefully, this story could help you if you're looking to do a similar move perhaps, switching from a purely Docker-based configuration to Terraform, or setting up HTTP-accessible services in AWS.
-If you have any questions or feedback about this setup, find my on Twitter or leave a comment below!
+If you have any questions or feedback about this setup, find me on Twitter or leave a comment below!
 Thank you!